jeckman/wpbook/README.txt

 Facebook users can also - at their option - add a profile box to their profile, using the "add to profile" button at the top of the default canvas page.

-That profile box shows the 5 most recent posts from your blog, as links.
+That profile box shows the N most recent posts from your blog, as links.

-WPBook *DOES NOT* (in it's current versions) do any of these:
+(N = user configurable).

-  - Post notifications automatically to your wall when you write a new post
+WPBook also post notifications automatically to your wall, or the wall of pages for which you are an admin, to which you've added the app, and for which you've granted stream publish permission, when you write a new post.

-  - Post notifications into your users feeds when you publish a post
+WPBook *DOES NOT* (yet) do any of these:
-  - Post notifications to a group or fan page when you publish a new post
+  - Post notifications into your users feeds (except to your wall) when you publish a post
   - Post notifications back to a users feed when he/she posts a comment

 If you'd like to do these things, please investigate: